top of page

 A Tax Benefit

 When a landowner voluntarily restricts the use of his land, its market value may decrease.
 To the extent that the restriction is donated -i.e., the landowner has not accepted compensation for the reduction in value- it can be considered as a charitable donation by the IRS.
-For more information, please contact the BRLC or your tax adviser.
+For more information, please your tax adviser.

 A Lasting Legacy